gabferreira1337/sistema_codificacao_binaria_combinacao_palavras/README.md

 ## Description

 This program aims to implement a system for managing sets of words and their corresponding UFP6 codes (binary encoding with custom ASCII).
-The implementation includes data structures (Linked Lists, Dynamic Arrays), functions for word conversion, insertion and removal of words, exploration of combinations, word search, sorting, and file input/output.
+The implementation includes data structures (Linked Lists, Dynamic Arrays, Hash tables), functions for word conversion, insertion and removal of words, exploration of combinations, word search, sorting, and file input/output.

 The application is designed to be used via function calls in a programming environment.
 There is no interactive interface or graphical user interface (CLI).